magomimmo/modern-cljs/doc/tutorial-09.md

                  ]
 ```

-> NOTE 1: We also added the `shoreleave-remote` library to the vector
+> NOTE 1: the `shoreleave-remote` library to the vector will be used
-> of dependencies.
-This lib will be used later for the client-side
+> later for the client-side code.
-> code.

 ### defremote

 The next step is to define the server-side function that implements
-the calculation from the `quantity`, `price`, `tax` and `discount`
+the calculation ot the `total` from the `quantity`, `price`, `tax` and
-inputs.
+`discount` inputs of our boring Shopping Form.

 The `shoreleave-remote-ring` library offers the `defremote` macro
-which is like `defn` plus adding the function to a registry
+which is like `defn` plus adding the defining function to a registry
 implemented as a reference type map (e.g., `(def remotes (atom {}))`).

 We like to keep the things separated.
 Considering we're probably going